Learn how we communicate key product changes to you

 We always try to make changes to our product in a backwards-compatible way.
 This means you can choose whether, when and how to update your code and take advantage of the new functionality.

-The following changes will normally be considered as backwards-compatible.
+The following changes are normally considered as backwards-compatible.

 - a new datatype or API endpoint

 - a new field within a datatype or API endpoint

 - a new optional parameter to an API endpoint

 - Front end changes that do not materially alter the functionality available or the way that functionality is accessed

 See our Product Roadmap to see the new functionality we're planning, working on, or have recently released.

 Breaking changes are changes that are not possible to make backwards-compatible.
 When deprecating these, we try to follow the parallel change pattern (also called the expand and contract pattern).

 When planning to make a breaking change, we'll post the details of the upcoming deprecation on our Important updates at least three months before it is released.